 Frankly, I love that added spectacle, because it feels so supremely Gainax in how bombastic, yet organized the chaos is.
 The Evangelion rebuilds treat their biggest battles like a full-fledged super-robot show, with large, sparkling beams of light, pronounced special moves and musically enriched final attacks.

 Hell, Asuka’s very introduction to the rebuilds made me fall more in love with her than I thought possible.
 Her dropping from the sky, blasting an Angel with a high-powered rifle and ending it all with an Inazuma Kick?
 It set the exact standard for what I could expect and I was happily ready for more.

 In a TV series, you can take more time to focus on both the characters and a larger narrative.
 In condensing existing lore to film, you need to prioritize certain elements over others.
 2.0 shows that the rebuilds were attempting to prioritize the most major characters and pay off their stories in the most spectacle possible.

 You Can (Not) Advance is the exciting 2nd act of a new take on Evangelion and the more I think back on it, the more I like it.
 It expends the rest of its ties to the original while boldly changing the course of all three characters for the next chapter.
-Of course, as I’ve been watching all three of these films in 2019, I already knew the next installment wouldn’t exactly follow in the same footsteps.
+Of course, anyone remotely interested in Evangelion has likely heard that 3.0 is where things get more divisive..

 Evangelion 3.33: You Can (Not) Redo is the most flawed entry in the rebuilds and the one most cited by detractors of the films.
 Even in the prior two films, people found an issue with how unexplored some of the cast was compared to the original series.
 Most notably Misato and Ritsuko.
 Even the new pilot was kinda just there.